freddy38510/beastcss/packages/beastcss/README.md

 Default `[]`

-Array of Glob for matching other stylesheets to be used while looking for critical CSS.
+Array of [Globs](https://github.com/mrmlnc/fast-glob#basic-syntax) for matching additional stylesheets to be used while looking for critical CSS.

 ### `externalThreshold`